NixNeovim/NixNeovimPlugins/README.md

 #### 2. Create a Pull Request

-- Create a pull request with all your changed files.
+- Create a pull request with the changed manifest.txt (and blacklist.txt if neccessary).
 - A GitHub action will check your contribution and generate all neccessary nix code for your new plugin.
+It will also take care of sorting and cleaning the manifest.txt
 - After all checks have passed, I will merge your change.

 I am happy for any contribution. :)